Hellmann-Lab/Co-evolution-TRNP1-and-GI/README.md

 All relevant scripts listed below can be found within the `regulation/scripts` folder.

+### MPRA assay

-### CRE-orthologue re-sequencing
+1) CRE-orthologue re-sequencing

+`MPRA/MPRA_sequences.R` - identify and collect orthologous TRNP1 CRE sequences across mammals from our sequenced data as well as published genomes

-### MPRA-design
+2) MPRA-design

-### MPRA count pre-processing
+`MPRA/MPRA_oligolib_construction.R` - using a sliding window, construct enhancer tiles based on the orthologous CRE sequences from the previous script to test within the MPRA assay

+3) MPRA count pre-processing.
+Extract reporter gene expression counts for each included enhancer tile

-1) `MPRA/collect_MPRA_fastas.R` - extract sequences from each of the 7 CRE regions, align using [mafft](https://mafft.cbrc.jp/alignment/software/)
+4) `MPRA/collect_MPRA_fastas.R` - separate and save the relevant sequences from each of the 7 CRE regions, align using [mafft](https://mafft.cbrc.jp/alignment/software/)

-2) `MPRA/MPRA_analysis.R` - filter and summarize CRE activities.
+5) `MPRA/MPRA_analysis.R` - filter and summarize CRE activities.
 Plug into PGLS and compare to brain mass and gyrification

-### TF expression and enriched motifs on the intron CRE sequence
+6) `MPRA/combine_dnds_intron.R` - combine TRNP1 protein evolution rates inferred using Coevol with the intron activity across catharrines within the same model

+### Transcription factor analysis

 1) `TFs/motifs_JASPAR2020.R` - download PWMs and motif clustering from [JASPAR 2020](http://jaspar.genereg.net/downloads/), transform PWMs for Cluster-Buster

+2) zUMIs yaml file

-2) `TFs/TF_expression_analysis.R` - find the expressed transcription factors in our NPCs (from bulk RNA-seq data).
+3) `TFs/TF_expression_analysis.R` - find the expressed transcription factors in our NPCs (from bulk RNA-seq data).
 Run [Cluster-Buster](http://cagt.bu.edu/page/ClusterBuster_download) on the intron sequences including only the PWMs of the expressed TFs to identify overrepresented motifs

-3) `TFs/PGLS_motifs.R` - investigate binding score assocation with intron CRE activity and GI among the 22 most abundant motifs on the intron sequence using PGLS
+4) `TFs/PGLS_motifs.R` - investigate binding score assocation with intron CRE activity and GI among the 22 most abundant motifs on the intron sequence using PGLS

+Tree construction: `regulation/scripts/MPRA/tree_construction.R`.
-Generate figures using `figures/figures_forPaper.R`
+Generate figures using `figures/figures_forPaper.R`.

+System requirements: slurm, zUMIs, R, Coevol, PAML,